 - Fake accounts: One common means of scamming sellers is to create a fake account.
 These fake accounts can be used to leave false negative reviews on buyer listings or otherwise harass users.
 Sometimes, existing customers will create new fake profiles in order to gain access to “new customer” promotions or discounts.
-Fake accounts can also be leveraged for cyber-attacks, especially if the account is based on an account created by a legitimate user.
+Fake accounts can also be leveraged for cyber attacks, especially if they are based on an account created by a legitimate user.

 - Chargeback fraud: In cases of chargeback fraud, a buyer completes a purchase using their legitimate payment information, typically a credit card.
 After they have received the product or service, they then dispute the purchase with their credit card company in order to receive a refund.
 This is sometimes referred to as friendly fraud.

-Some forms of marketplace fraud can be carried out on both the buyer- and seller-side. examples include:
+Some forms of marketplace and e-commerce fraud can be carried out on both the buyer and seller side.
+Examples include: